DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-10-Start_building_forward.md

 ---

-They left separately.
-Took different routes home.
-Met at Elyra's building two hours later, after dark.
+They left separately, each taking a different route home.
+Two hours later, they met at Elyra's building.

-She listened to their report, her expression darkening with each detail.
+It was dark already when Elyra finished listening to their report, her expression darkening with each detail.

 "Malvek's moving," she said finally.
 "Cleaning house.
 Making sure the official narrative stays intact."